 Prospect Lefferts Garden

 Central Park might be the most famous public park in NYC, but if you can’t afford prices in Manhattan, why not move next to Prospect Park – the 2nd largest park in Brooklyn and designed by the same architects who planned Central Park?
-Prospect Lefferts Garden is situated on the east side of Prospect Park and has seen explosive growth since the 2000s with condos and high rises popping up due to its access to express B and Q train lines and close proximity to the 2 and 5 trains.
-Rents have seen a huge jump, but you can still find one-bedroom apartments for $2,600 a month and can purchase an apartment for around $600,000.
+Prospect Lefferts Garden is situated on the east side of Prospect Park and has seen explosive growth since the 2000s, with condos and high rises popping up due to its access to express B and Q train lines and close proximity to the 2 and 5 trains.
+Rents have seen a huge jump, but you can still find one-bedroom apartments for $2,600 a month, and you can purchase an apartment for around $600,000.
 There’s plenty to do in Prospect Lefferts Garden.
-You have easy access to Prospect Park and if you head a bit further north you can visit the Brooklyn Botanic Garden and Prospect Park Zoo.
+You have easy access to Prospect Park, and if you head a bit further north, you can visit the Brooklyn Botanic Garden and Prospect Park Zoo.
 You can pretty much do all of your shopping along Flatbush Avenue and enjoy some local eateries like Brooklyn Perk Coffee and Bonafini.
 Or visit Allan’s Bakery on Nostrand for some delicious desserts and baked goods.

 Sheepshead Bay

-Named after the bay that separated Brooklyn from Coney Island, Sheepshead Bay is an often forgotten neighborhood of Brooklyn, and residents prefer it that way.
+Named after the bay that separates Brooklyn from Coney Island, Sheepshead Bay is an often-forgotten neighborhood of Brooklyn, and residents prefer it that way.
 Due to its good public schools, number of amenities, and overall safety, Sheepshead Bay is considered one of the best places to live in NYC and generally a great place for families or even young professionals.
 You have access to the B and Q trains as well as several bus lines, though many residents tend to own a car to get around.
-Average rent for a one-bedroom is around $2,300 and the price of an actual house is around $850,000.
+Average rent for a one-bedroom is around $2,300, and the price of an actual house is around $850,000.
 Plenty of NYC residents have never been to Sheepshead Bay, but there’s actually a lot to do!
-This historic district is home to some of the most iconic landmarks in the city including the Sheepshead Bay Yacht Club, which offers beautiful waterfront views.
+This historic district is home to some of the most iconic landmarks in the city, including the Sheepshead Bay Yacht Club, which offers beautiful waterfront views.
 Enjoy the beautiful sands at Plumb Beach and then walk along the Shore Road Promenade for a great view of the water.
-After that, check out the Russian Bath for some food and relaxing sauna.
+After that, check out the Russian Bath for some food and a relaxing sauna.

 Cypress Hills

 This classic Brooklyn neighborhood will make you forget you’re in NYC as the area is filled with single-family and attached houses, tree-lined streets, and a welcoming community.
 You have easy access to Lower Manhattan thanks to the J and Z lines on Fulton Street and several bus lines.
-Average rent for a one bedroom is around $2,600 and you can buy a house for around $700,000.
-While Cypress Hills might be mostly residential, there are some mom and pop shops you can stop by mainly along Fulton Street.
+Average rent for a one-bedroom is around $2,600, and you can buy a house for around $700,000.
+While Cypress Hills might be mostly residential, there are some mom-and-pop shops you can stop by, mainly along Fulton Street.
 The biggest attraction near Cypress Hills is Highland Park, a 190-acre green space with hiking trails, sports fields, and a reservoir.
 If you want to enjoy a bit of history, head over to the Cypress Hills Cemetery, which was established during the Civil War and now serves as the final resting place for over 20,000 veterans.

 Move to Brooklyn

 Whether you’re moving to one of these neighborhoods or a different one, NYC Great Movers can help make your relocation easier.
 Our team of highly trained professionals can help formulate a custom plan that matches your needs and budget.
-Reach out to us and we’ll help walk you through the process.
+Reach out to us, and we’ll help walk you through the process.

 FAQ